kraxarn/cpp-base64/README.md

 # base64 (C++)

-Base64 encoding and decoding with c++
+Header-only Base64 encoding and decoding with C++11.

+This fork makes the library header-only, wraps everything inside a base64 class and removes C++17 features.
+No further modifications made.

 ## See also